some-avail/TextOverlapFinder/README.md

 - let the program run.

+### Output

+The output contains two parts:
+- the first part shows the match-data between files:
+  - stats:
+    - starting-char of the match in the first text
+    - length of the match
+    - starting-char of the match in the second text
+  - the actual match; a substring (that is like a sentence or paragraph depnding on the minimal length)
+- the second part shows a representation of the first file where all the matching segments are marked as such, like so:

+unique text-frag of file1

+----overlap start----

+matching fragment

+----overlap end -----

+following unique frag of file1

+etc.

+- furthermore from 0.65 onward, results of the comparison are -besides echoing to screen- written to a subdirectory named: previous_comparisons

 ### Projects

 Since tof 2.18 you can use projects, as defined in the file projects.dat.
 By placing a star * right before the project you can make a project active.
 Append a file-path (separated with 3 underscores) where the tof-data must be stored for the project.